microsoft/MSLab/README.md

 ## tl;dr

-To start using MSLab just download the latest version of the scripts from the [Releases](https://github.com/microsoft/MSLab/releases) section of this repository or follow [Dell GEOS hands-on-labs](https://github.com/DellGEOS/AzureLocalHOLs).
+To start using MSLab just download the latest version of the scripts from the [Releases](https://github.com/microsoft/MSLab/releases) or start with [Hands-on-Labs](HandsOnLabs/).

 💡 Shortcut to the latest version is https://aka.ms/mslab/download